khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - The audience when publishing on the Web:
   - Could be unlimited (but is often targeted).
   - Can give you quick feedback linked to their real or not real identities.
-- It might be better to consider work published online as unfinished, something that can start Discussionions. <!-- find webpages with version numbers or on the top some disclaimers saying this is an updated version of something earlier -->
+- It might be better to consider work published online as unfinished, something that can start discussions. <!-- find webpages with version numbers or on the top some disclaimers saying this is an updated version of something earlier -->
 - A powerful feature of open practice using the Web is the access to feedback from individuals or networks who are beyond the classroom.
+(Of course, you need to remain critical.)
 - White believes "that making the process of learning more visible and collaborative online challenges students to become relevant members of their discipline or academic community" (although does not suggest this for all subjects).
 - Students should have their own private groups where they can express themselves without being afraid of being monitored.
 - Our main resident identities on the Web should probably not be a mix of personal and professional/institutional (hint: be personal in private groups and professional openly).

 > All criticism is a form of autobiography.
 (Oscar Wilde)

+*What does this quote mean in the context of commenting online?*

 #### Discussion
 - How could someone's professional identity be linked to their private life?
 - Should students start sharing information about their practice/research after finishing their degrees or before?
+Is it possible to submit work for a uni assignment that you published somewhere online?
-- Could some of you set up a forum where you can openly Discussion ideas/issues which are not monitored by me or the university?
+- Could some of you set up a forum where you can openly discuss ideas/issues which are not monitored by me or the university?
+Which social media apps do you use?
 - How can you continue the sentence "As education moves towards incorporating the use of the Web, ..."?

 ## Summary
 - It's not just old people who need to learn how to use the Web.
-It's complicated and complex.
-Therefore, all ages should educate themselves.
+Our engagement with the Web is complex.
 - We need to be careful with the information we engage with online as it leaves a digital footprint.
 For example, your drunk videos might stay on Facebook forever.
 - It's a good idea to start working on our professional (institutional) identity while studying in higher education, but we should make sure that we are comfortable with where and how much of our ideas/questions are shared publicly.
 Learn to use both private and public note-taking/publishing tools.

-## Additional Discussion
+## Additional discussion
 - What do you know about data mining?
 - Do I know how Tech Giants (e.g., Google and Facebook) use my data?
 - What is our digital footprint?